Rohrendorf bei Krems

 Rohrendorf bei Krems (German for Tubin village by Krems) is a municipality in the district of Krems-Land in the Austrian state of Lower Austria.

 Geography

-Rohrendorf is located in the Waldviertel in Lower Austria.
-The surface of the municipality covers 9.78 square kilometers.
-1.61% of the surface is wooded.
+Rohrendorf is located in the Waldviertel region of Lower Austria.
+The municipality covers an area of 9.78 square kilometers, with 1.61% of the area being wooded.

 It is divided into the following Katastralgemeinden: Neustift an der Donau, Neuweidling, Oberrohrendorf, and Unterrohrendorf.

 History

-In 1938, during the Nazi occupation, Rohrendorf was part of the Gauhauptstadt of Krems.
+In 1938, during the Nazi occupation, Rohrendorf was part of the Gauhauptstadt Krems.

 Population

 Politics

 The mayor of Rohrendorf is Dr. Rudolf Danner.
 The local council has 19 members with 12 for the ÖVP, 5 for the SPÖ, and 2 for DIE GRÜNEN.

 Economy and infrastructure

 Most of the people here are farmers.
 In 2001 there were 814 employed workers.